When do we take disciplinary action?

 You can request a review if you disagree with a decision we make.
 You can also apply for a review if we’ve imposed conditions, revoked or added new ones, issued a written direction, or declared a seized item as forfeited.

-If we’ve already had a decision reviwed internally, you cannot apply for another review.
+If we’ve already had a decision reviewed internally, you cannot apply for another review.

 To be eligible to apply for an internal review, you must fall into one of these categories: